emacs-eaf/emacs-application-framework/README.md

 For any installation and configuration assistance, please read the [Wiki](https://github.com/manateelazycat/emacs-application-framework/wiki) first!

 If you encounter any problem with EAF, please use command `emacs -q` with minimal setups and re-test to see if the bug is reproducible.
-If `emacs -q` works fine, probably something is wrong with your emacs config.
+If `emacs -q` works fine, probably something is wrong with your Emacs config.

 If the problem persists, please [report bug here](https://github.com/manateelazycat/emacs-application-framework/issues/new).